Coping With Epilepsy Dr. Karen Shue - Brain and Health

 Welcome!

-I can't speak to Neurontin, but I have been on most of the anti-epileptic drugs out there.
+I can't speak to Neurontin, but I have been on most of the AEDs out there.
 Each one gave me different side effects, it's just a matter of finding the one that you can live with.
 Trileptal worked for years for me, but it lost it's efficacy so I switched to Lamictal.
 Once I switched, I realized that I had been living in a haze for 6 years on Trileptal.
 I can't get those years back, I can only move forward and enjoy each moment.

 Trileptal did mess with my memory.
 I "lost" a lot of my kids' childhoods.
 Lamictal messes with my memory as well.
 I live for the moment and take pictures.